wyzh98/ViPER_dev/README.md

 bash ./utils/download.sh
 ```

-Set appropriate parameters in `test_parameter.py` and run `python test_driver.py` to evaluate.
+Set appropriate parameters in `test_parameter.py` and run `test_driver.py` to evaluate.

 ### Interactive demo

-You can also create your own map by running `python viper_demo.py`, which opens a canvas for you to draw on.
+You can also create your own map by running `viper_demo.py`, which opens a canvas for you to draw on.

 - Use _Obstacle_ and _Free Space_ brushes to draw your map.
 Adjust the brush size with the thickness slider.
 - Click _Reset_ to clear the canvas, setting it entirely to obstacles or free space.